Red Crown Tourist Court: The gang seeks refuge

-Uncharacteristically, Clyde Barrow was looking for a place the gang might hole up for several nights.
+Clyde Barrow was uncharacteristically looking for a place for the gang to hole up in for several nights.
 It was his usual practice to keep moving and never spend more than one night in any given spot, but the previous weeks had been difficult.
-On June 10, a one-car wreck at Wellington, Texas had left Bonnie Parker critically burned and near death.
+On June 10, a one-car wreck at Wellington, Texas, had left Bonnie Parker critically burned and near death.
 While the gang hid and tried to nurse Parker in a Ft.
-Smith, Arkansas tourist court, Buck Barrow and W.D.
-Jones were sent to raise funds; they bungled the robbery and killed the town marshal of Alma, Arkansas.
+Smith, Arkansas, tourist court, Buck Barrow and W.D.
+Jones were sent to raise funds.
+They bungled the robbery and killed the town marshal of Alma, Arkansas.
 The resultant police attention forced the gang to move on despite Parker's dire condition, and by mid-July, Barrow hoped they could put their feet up for several days in the same place.

-To bankroll their stay, on July 18 the outlaws staged a freewheeling—if rather minor-league—crime rampage through the staid streets of Fort Dodge, Iowa, stopping at one gas station after another, ransacking the cash registers and robbing and kidnapping the attendants, shoving them onto the backseat.
-They also broke open the vending and gumball machines and scooped out all the change, a move which would have unexpected consequences for them several days hence.
-After three such robberies in fifteen minutes they realized they had no more room for hostages, released everybody, and with another $150 headed for Kansas City; it was 250 mi distant over 1933 roads, yet they were there in under four hours.
+To bankroll their stay, on July 18 the outlaws staged a freewheeling—if rather minor-league—crime rampage through the quiet streets of Fort Dodge, Iowa, stopping at one gas station after another, ransacking the cash registers and robbing and kidnapping the attendants, shoving them onto the backseat.
+They broke open the vending and gumball machines and scooped out all the change, a move which had unexpected consequences for them several days later.
+After three such robberies in fifteen minutes they realized they had no more room for hostages, released everybody, and with another $150 headed for Kansas City.
+It was 250 mi distant over 1933 roads, yet they were there in under four hours.

-Buck agreed in principle with the idea of a long rest, but disagreed with the choice of Kansas City because the bloody Kansas City Massacre of some weeks earlier meant that numerous federal, state, and local police officers were yet seeking gangsters in the area.
+Buck agreed in principle with the idea of a long rest, but disagreed with the choice of Kansas City because the bloody Kansas City Massacre of some weeks earlier meant that numerous federal, state, and local police officers were seeking gangsters in the area.
 The brothers fought bitterly about the plan before lapsing into a toxic silence that enveloped the car.
-Late that night they pulled in to refuel at Slim's Castle, a service station, café, and convenience store at the busy Platte City intersection known locally as "The Junction," and the Red Crown Tourist Court across the street caught Clyde Barrow's eye.
-What attracted him initially was the sturdy brick construction of the place, which made him feel secure, he would tell his family later.
-To his hot, dirty, cross passengers he said, "This is where we stay the rest of the night, even if we all get killed before morning."
+Late that night they pulled in to refuel at Slim's Castle, a service station, café, and convenience store at the busy Platte City intersection known locally as "The Junction", and the Red Crown Tourist Court across the street caught Clyde Barrow's eye.
+What attracted him initially was the sturdy brick construction of the place, which made him feel secure, he told his family later.
+He told his hot, dirty, agitated passengers, "This is where we stay the rest of the night, even if we all get killed before morning."